HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexForm_Methods.md

 For example, if the widget ID is "fc1" and the widget ID passed to clone API is "ref1", then the cloned widget ID will be "ref1fc1".
 For a child widget placed in a container with widget ID as "wid1", the cloned copy will have the widget ID as "ref1wid1".

-Exceptions are not displayed if widget ID parameter is not unique.
+<b>Exceptions</b> are not displayed if widget ID parameter is not unique.
 Instead when the cloned copy is added to the same form as of original container then it may lead to unexpected behaviors.
 So it is your responsibility to provide unique widget ID.

-Syntax

-clone()

-Parameters
+<b>Syntax</b>

+{% highlight VoltMx %}
+clone();
+{% endhighlight %}

+<b>Parameters</b>

 widgetId \[String\]

 Optional.
 Reference of the name of the widget.

-Return Values
+<b>Return Values</b>

 Cloned copy of the widget.

-Exceptions
+<b>Exceptions</b>

 None

-Remarks
+<b>Remarks</b>

 *   This method is not supported on SegmentedUI2 widget.
 *   Gestures for the FlexContainer are not cloned.
 You have to reapply the gestures on the cloned object.
 *   In Android platform, cloned Map widget will not work if prefix is not passed as parameter to the API.

 *   To apply focusSkin for dynamically created widgets or cloned widgets, assign focusSkin dynamically after adding the widget to the form hierarchy.
-This is applicable for SPA and Desktop web platforms.{% highlight voltMx %}formid.widgetid.focusSkin = "skinname";
+This is applicable for SPA and Desktop web platforms.{% highlight VoltMx %}formid.widgetid.focusSkin = "skinname";
     {% endhighlight %}
 *   To apply hoverSkin for dynamically created widgets or cloned widgets, assign hoverSkin dynamically after adding the widget to the form hierarchy.
-This is applicable for the Desktop web platform.{% highlight voltMx %}formid.widgetid.hoverSkin = "skinname";
+This is applicable for the Desktop web platform.{% highlight VoltMx %}formid.widgetid.hoverSkin = "skinname";
     {% endhighlight %}

-Example
+<b>Example</b>

-{% highlight voltMx %}
+{% highlight VoltMx %}
 //This is a generic method that is applicable for various widgets.
 //Here, we have shown how to use the clone Method for a FlexContainer widget.
 //You need to make a corresponding call of the clone method for other applicable widgets.